JessicaGreben/snp/readme.md

     git clone git@github.com:JessGreben/snp.git

-2.build the docker container (assuming docker is installed)
+2.build the docker container (assuming docker is installed on your machine)

 From the snp dir: